dynamoose/dynamoose/PENDING_CHANGELOG.md

 ### General

+- Added `dynamoose.type.ANY` type to allow for schema attributes to be any type.
+This also works for the `schema` setting on Schema properties.
 - Added `table.create()` method to create a table manually.
 - Added `table.name` property to be able to access table name.
 - Added `table.hashKey` property to be able to access table's hash key.